Herring-UGAECSE-2920/Class-Instructions/README.md

 ### Documentation Expectations

+Your project will have three required documents:

+1. A User’s Manual

+    - Write a complete step-by-step document instructing a novice user how to use your plotter.
+Think about your plotter as a product bought by the user.
+The manual will instruct the user on all of the functions of your plotter.
+    - From your own experience, pictures, drawings, diagrams, etc… make a user’s manual much more beneficial.
+    - Don’t forget to think about a section on errors or what might go wrong, faqs, clarification, etc.
+    - User Manuals also contain safety information for the user.

+2. A full Technical Description of the Design

+    - Write a complete technical design guide for your plotter.
+It should describe every facet of the design (hardware and software).
+It should allow a person skilled in the art to recreate your design.
+It should provide appropriate technical reasoning for design decisions including simulation, circuit schematics and design tradeoffs.
+    - Multisim, photos of oscilloscope simulations, photos of circuits, Logic.ly simulation, Code examples for key parts of algorithms (the full code will be uploaded on GitHub), and paper worked out notes are all examples.
+Some of these can also be part of and come from the project management document (see below).
+    - At a minimum, each progress deliverable and design deliverable should be ***WELL*** documented and occupy a chapter in the document.
+    - Because every group will have different approaches to the solution, we can not give a complete requirement that every document must contain.
+In short, if there is something that makes your plotter work, you must document it.
+    - What if your group did not design it?
+One example is the mechanical structure of the plotter itself.
+In this case, like in any technical document, you must reference the source.
+You should also describe the function but do not need to get into the design details (structural stress of the aluminum, for example).
+    - What about your software?
+Each primary function probably has code written for it.
+Therefore, your document should include a chapter on the structure of your software.
+Think about this as the table of contents and flow control for your software.
+Each of the plotter’s features/functions that includes software and hardware is most likely a progress or design deliverable and will have a chapter in the document.
+Use the deliverable chapter to more fully describe the software and hardware.
+    - If you used pre-written libraries, you must reference them and briefly describe the function.
+Any code that you wrote from scratch should be well documented (and commented in the code).
+    - Neatest, precision, and completeness will be assessed.
+Professionalism in content and in the presentation will also be assessed.

+3. A Weekly Project Management Report

+    - This is a weekly progress of your group’s design trajectory.
+It should document decision discussions, roles/responsibilities for each group member, work done, tracking of schedules for the project, etc.
+    - In general, it will be equivalent to a “lab notebook” for the project.
+It is not to be a structured, edited document.
+It should mirror your group’s successes and failures working on the project.
+    - At the end of the semester, each team member will submit a reflection on the semester project as part of the project management report.
+    - You will be submitting a weekly project management report on ELC.

-Throughout the project, you will need to thoroughly document what you did, how you did it, and how someone with no prior knowledge of the project could recreate it (you can assume this hypothetical person has the same knowledge you had at the beginning of the course).
-Essentially you are documenting what your plotter does, and then how you specifically and uniquely implemented the required functionality.
-This documentation should require thorough explanations as well as any diagrams, pictures, code, or other data you created or used for that deliverable.
-To create/collect this documentation, you are free to use whatever tools you and your team desire such as Google Docs, Microsoft Word, etc. However if you'd like to keep all of your work in one place on the Github, we've provided a primer for writing documentation using Markdown and Github in the "docs" folder of your group repository.
+To create and collect this documentation, you are free to use whatever tools you and your team desire such as Google Docs, Microsoft Word, etc. However if you'd like to keep all of your work in one place on the Github, we've provided a primer for writing documentation using Markdown and Github in the "docs" folder of your group repository.

 ## Project Rules